dannguyen/summerstagehand/README.md

 - Format calendar from events
 - Create individual event calendar
 - Allow clicking from back and forth
+   - how do I persist global events object?
 - Create folder of individual events data